What is Montessori?The Montessori system of education originated in 1907 with the Italian physician Dr. Maria

 The “prepared environment” is a key principle of Montessori philosophy referring to the physical, instructional, and spiritual aspects of the classroom, the teachers and the children.
 Spiritual, in this sense, is a secular reference to peace of mind, enabling the teacher and student to engage in learning in a calm environment and manner.

 Dr. Maria Montessori’s “follow the child” philosophy is often misinterpreted to mean that children are allowed to do whatever they want in a classroom.
-In fact, children are allowed freedom within limits to develop to their full potential, guided by Montessori-trained teachers, in a classroom that has specific Montessori materials and lessons in the areas of language arts, mathematics, practical life, and cultural subjects.
+In fact, children are allowed freedom within limits to develop to their full potential, guided by Montessori-credentialed teachers, in a classroom that has specific Montessori materials and lessons in the areas of language arts, mathematics, practical life, and cultural subjects.

 What Is Montessori And Why Choose Country Montessori School For My Family?

 The Montessori Method refers to a child-centered philosophy of education developed by the Italian anthropologist and physician, Dr. Maria Montessori.
 It is not affiliated with any religious or political organization.
-Country Montessori provides an authentic Montessori education based on Dr. Montessori’s principles and the standards set forth by the American Montessori Society.
+Country Montessori School (CMS) provides an authentic Montessori education based on Dr. Montessori’s principles and the standards set forth by the American Montessori Society.
 Encouraging a child’s innate desire to learn, providing a prepared child-friendly learning environment, and supporting children’s need to work at their own pace remain the foundation of the program.
-In addition, our children learn in mixed-age classrooms under the guidance of Montessori-credentialed teachers.
+Our classrooms consist of mixed-age groupings where students learn under the guidance of Montessori-credentialed teachers.
 Learning is emphasized through all five senses, not just through listening, watching, or reading.
 Country Montessori is dedicated to the emotional, academic, spiritual, social, and physical development of the child.

 What Is The Difference Between AMS (American Montessori Society) And AMI (Association Montessori Internationale) Schools?